metacall/core/docs/README.md

 This layout is used by the following reasons.

 - Data is located at the first position of the memory block, so it can be used as a normal low level value.
-This allows to threat **METACALL** values as a normal C values.
-Therefore you can use **METACALL** with normal pointers to existing variables, literal values as shown in the previous examples or **METACALL** values.
+This allows to threat **MetaCall** values as a normal C values.
+Therefore you can use **MetaCall** with normal pointers to existing variables, literal values as shown in the previous examples or **MetaCall** values.

 - Data can be accessed faster as it is located at first position of the memory block.
 There is not extra calculation of an offset when trying to access the pointer.